cisagov/prescup-challenges/pc4/team/round3-cant-you-hear-me-knocking/README.md

 - [T0240](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0240) - Capture and analyze network traffic associated with malicious activities using network monitoring tools.
 - [T0028](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0028) - Conduct and/or support authorized penetration testing on enterprise network assets.

+## IMPORTANT

+This challenge only partially open sourced.
+The files in the [challenge directory](./challenge) are provided to give you a starting point if you wish to recreate the challenge on your own.
+The files provided will allow you to solve Question 1.
+Question 2 required a specific virtual machine setup.
+The full version of the challenge can be played on the hosted site.

+Before getting started, extract the pcap from [cant-you-hear-me-knocking.zip](./challenge/cant-you-hear-me-knocking.zip).

 ## Getting Started